gitter-badger/start/README.md

 Welcome home, ethereum builder!
 =====
 This is a community for like-minded individuals, passionate about ethereum and the possibilities it opens.
 This is a community for people like you, that like to create and experiment.
-You are welcome to experiment here, so throw your craziest of ideas on the boards __after__ following the quick start guide bellow.
+You are welcome to experiment here, so throw your craziest of ideas on the boards __after__ following the quick start guide bellow!

-## Quick start
+### Step one.
+Supercharge GitHub.

 Here's how you can transform your usual GitHub account into a powerful project management tool in two steps.